SightstoneOfficial/Sightstone/README.md

   * Record your games automatically and store them
   * Change client theme and UI
   * Store various accounts safely
+  * Use the Sightstone Official Server

 # Sightstone Light
 As mentioned by its name, this is a light version of Sightstone.
 It has nothing but the original League of Legends client's functions.

 # Sightstone Ultra Light
 From the three options available this is the lightest version.
-It comes down to the basic functionality of the League of Legends Client by  removing non-essencial features like:
+It comes down to the basic functionality of the League of Legends Client by  removing non-essential features like:
   * News
   * Custom games
   * Featured games